txpipe/asteria/design/design.md

 ### Collect Rewards:
-Subtracts from the `Pot` UTxO 50% of the ada value, and pays that amount to the owner of the ship that reached the pot, toghether with the min ada locked in the locked in the `ShipState` UTxO.
+Subtracts from the `Pot` UTxO 50% of the ada value, and pays that amount to the owner of the ship that reached the pot, together with the min ada locked in the `ShipState` UTxO.
 The ship token is burnt.

 ![collect diagram](img/collect.png)